- What is Push Notification A/B Testing?

-Write two different push notifications samples with variations in text, images, CTA, emojis, etc, and send them to the audiences.
+Write two different push notification samples with variations in text, images, CTA, emojis, etc, and send them to the audiences.
 In popular free push tools like Truepush, you can split subscribers and send push notifications respectively.
 Users can check the campaign stats in the dashboard to observe the effectiveness of push notifications.

 Note Down Results

 Document every detail of the push notification examples like notification content, timings, frequency, and their results.
 Make sure you note slight changes in the variables of push notifications and their impact on the push notification campaign’s success.

 Observe the push notification A/B testing results carefully by considering all stats like open rates, conversion rates, traffic increase, engagement rate, and more.
 Choose the best sample and send it to your subscribers for better benefits of push notifications.

 The campaign goals and user needs change frequently so you can always experiment with different samples for the best push notification strategy.
 In the next section, you can find the various push notification variables that you should consider for push notification testing.

 The content of push notifications includes message copy, images, and links.
 You can observe the user’s reaction to changes in notification content like using emojis, humour, power words, etc. We have curated the tips for writing perfect web push notification copy.
 You can experiment same campaign with different push notification copies and choose the converting one.

 For example, here are two push notification samples sent by a food blogger about their new recipes.

 The above push message is a simple notification with no emojis and a straight message.